-· What specific steps would you encourage Egypt to take to make an FTA posobective for the administration.
+• What specific steps would you encourage Egypt to take to make an FTA possible?
 Answer.
-A free trade agreement with Egypt is a key component of the President's vision for a Middle East Free Trade Area (MEFTA) by 2013, and remains a priority
+A free trade agreement with Egypt is a key component of the President's vision for a Middle East Free Trade Area (MEFTA) by 2013, and remains a priority obective for the administration.

 I will be traveling to Cairo next week to speak with President Mubarak, including about a possible free trade agreement.
 When I am there, I will stress that the United States enjoys an important strategic relationship with Egypt.
 There has been real progress on domestic economic and political reform in Egypt during the last 8 months, but I will note that there have been disappointments and setbacks as well.
 I will talk candidly about these with Egypt-as a friend, not as a judge.
-But as a friend, I will emphasize that we want to see an Egypt that is fully developing politically and along the lines of reform as well, and we will discuss the future to economic reform and ultimately the economy in Egypt.
+But as a friend, I will emphasize that we want to see an Egypt that is fully developing politically and along the lines of reform as well, and we will discuss the future of this reform

 We are still discussing and will continue to talk about the FTA with Egypt.
-The timing to announce the intention to begin negotiations is not right just now, but we want to have an FTA with Egypt because we believe that it will make a difference
+The timing to announce the intention to begin negotiations is not right just now, but we want to have an FTA with Egypt because we believe that it will make a difference to economic reform and ultimately the economy in Egypt.